Tuesday, August 30

 4. Little Missouri by Judy Young

-Tune in next week to learn some really cool facts about Montana!
+Be sure to tune in next week to discover some fascinating facts about Montana!
 Thank you for reading my post!!
-“Just one small positive thought in the morning can change your whole day.”-Dalai Lama
+“Just one small positive thought in the morning can change your whole day.”-Dalai Lama.

 Check these free printables out: